7is7.com > Software > Firefox > Foxmarks

 myFoxmarks search

-The myFoxmarks site, which has undergone a mayor revamp in July 2007, also has handy tools to manage your bookmarks.
+The myFoxmarks site, also has handy tools to manage your bookmarks.
 Besides editing, deleting and creating new bookmarks, you can drag and drop bookmarks and folders and there's a preview feature.
-Last but not least there is a search feature to search within your bookmarks.
-Taking it all into consideration it seems better than the bookmark organizer that comes with the browser.
+There is a search feature to search within your bookmarks, tools to explore and restore old bookmarks, the possibility to import bookmarks from del.icio.us and share your bookmarks with others.

 Foxmarks advanced settings

-If you do not want to upload your bookmarks to the Foxmarks server, you can use your own server.
-Either using FTP or WebDAV.
-Go to the advanced settings in the Other tab enter your server and path and the type of upload you want to use (either FTP or WebDAV via HTTP or HTTPS).
-Note that you will not be able to use the myFoxmarks service if you do this.
+If for privacy reasons you prefer not to upload your bookmarks to the Foxmarks server, you can use your own server instead.
+Go to the advanced settings tab enter the URL for your server.
+Note that you will not be able to use the myFoxmarks online service if you use your own server.

 You can use any server on the Internet, in your office or at home as the central system on which to store your bookmarks, as long as you have an FTP or WebDAV server running on it.
 So you can set Foxmarks up in such a way that your bookmarks stay on systems you control but still benefit from the ease of sharing them between many computers.